znxftw/dotfiles/README.md

 4. You will have to force-push to your fork's remote after the above step.
 To accomplish this, I recommend using `git -C "${DOTFILES_DIR}" push --force-with-lease`
 5. After the above step, it is always recommended to run the `install-dotfiles.rb` script once to ensure all (non symlinked) changes are setup on your machine correctly.
 6. In case there are any other changes that might be needed after updating, these steps will be detailed in the [changelog](./CHANGELOG.md).
-In such rare cases, you might have to run the appropriate steps in sequence as detailed out in that section.
+In such rare cases, you might have to run the appropriate steps in sequence as detailed out in that section for that version.
-7. After updating/catching-up, it is recommended to quit and restart the terminal so that all "in session memory" aliases, etc are up-to-date so that the files are sourced correctly.
+7. After updating/catching-up, it is recommended to quit and restart the terminal app so that all "in session memory" aliases, etc are up-to-date so that the files are sourced correctly.

 ## How to test changes in your fork before raising a Pull Request